Iceland Ultimate Road Trip

 Km driven: 250

 After breakfast you will explore the plains of the Northeast.
-You will make your way to Raufarhöfn the northenmost town of Iceland.
+Take the day early and start the day with a visit to the stunning Stuðlagil canyon. from there you will make your way to Raufarhöfn the northenmost town of Iceland.
 Due to its position Raufarhöfn has the longest days during winter and the shortest during winter.
 You will then proceed to the town Kópasker before heading to the mighty waterfall Dettifoss, Europe's most powerfull waterfall.
 You will then make your way to Ásbyrgi, a natural phenomenon which, according to folklore, was created by Odin's horse Sleipnir.
 You will then proceed to Húsavík where you will retire for the night.

 Km driven: 320